Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

 with the equilibrium distribution function replaced by the transient one $f^{\mathrm{s}}_{\mathbf{k}}(t)$.
 In the case of $\gamma_{\text{E}} \gg \gamma_{\Delta}$, one may compute the leading order dynamical correction to the normal fluid density from \equa{eq:fsk} and \equa{eq:nn} as

 It reduces to the equilibrium one in the static limit.
 Therefore, as the gap recovers in the cooling process, the superfluid density $n_{\mathrm{s}}(t)$ increases since the normal carrier density $n_{\mathrm{n}}(t)$ decreases according to the first term in \equa{eq:nn2}.
-From the energy dependence of $ f_{0}\left( E_{\mathbf{k}}\right)=1/[e^{E_{\mathbf{k}}/T_{\mathrm{L}}}+1]$, the second term in \equa{eq:nn2} contributes a positive correction to the normal fluid density.
+Note that the second term in \equa{eq:nn2} is a positive dynamical correction to the normal fluid density used in TDGL.